mayanksingh-27/ChromeExtension/README.md

 - Confirm Installation: Confirm that the extension is listed on the Add-ons Manager page and is enabled.
 - Open a new tab and check whether the extension is working as expected.

-I've confirmed the installation steps provided above and the extension works seamlessly.
-It effectively blocks YouTube ads and prevents ad-blocker detection popups, ensuring an uninterrupted and ad-free browsing experience.

-**If you find this helpful, please give a star to this repository and share it with your friends.
-Your support is greatly appreciated!**

-## To-Do List

-Implement a toggle button feature for enabling or disabling the extension.